 Since 2009, Grand Bend, Port Franks and Bayfield marinas have boasted Blue Flag status.
 Blue Flag marinas adhere to a code of conduct concerning environmental responsibility, clean water and established and well-practiced marina management.

-For those combining boating with diving, The Wexford wreck is a 250-foot freighter, located 11 kilometres northwest of Grand Bend (GPS: N43 23.78 W81 53.19).
-Bound for the Port of Goderich in November 1913, The Wexford was one of eight ships lost in the worst storm in the Great Lakes recorded history and dubbed the “White Hurricane”.
+The Wexford wreck is a 250-foot steam freighter, located 11-kilometres northwest of Grand Bend (GPS: 43° 24′ 3.6″ N, 81° 53′ 17.9988″ W).
+Bound for the Port of Goderich in November 1913, The Wexford was one of eight ships lost with all hands in the worst storm in the Great Lakes recorded history and dubbed the “White Hurricane”.
 In 2013, a copper wreath created by Goderich blacksmith James Wallace was affixed permanently to the shipwreck’s bow to commemorate 100 years since the tragedy.

-Rent canoes, hydro bikes, paddleboats and single or double kayaks for use within in the park.
-Rental building is near the Park Store.
+Rent canoes, hydro bikes, paddleboats and single or double kayaks for use within in the park until Thanksgiving (second Monday in October).
+Rental building is near the Park Store, 519-243-2220.

 - Coordinates: 42 18 83 N / -81 46 09 W